 What to Do if You Find Yourself in an Unbearable Situation

-If you find yourself living a real life Hagwon horror story like I did at Lykeion Language Forum in Suwon, I understand how traumatic it can be.
+If you find yourself living a real-life Hagwon horror story as I did at Lykeion Language Forum in Suwon, I understand how traumatic it can be.
 The problem is that in Korea you are at the mercy of your hagwon’s administration.

 Feel free to reach out to me if you want to discuss your situation with someone.
 Another useful resource to use is the forum at the Facebook group LOFT: Legal Office for Foreign Teachers.
 Many members of this group will be happy to discuss and assist you with your specific problem.

 Another useful resource is this article on quitting your job in South Korea.
 Fortunately, the writer was able to leave her hagwon amicably and obtain a letter of release that allowed her to remain in the country and find work elsewhere.